Ask Addoley + Anna (Addoley Dzegede & Anna Ihle)

 The Talking Cure, The Big Conversation Space:

 Agnès Violeau (born 1976) is a curator and art critic, based in Paris.
 Since 2020, she has been curator at 49 Nord 6 Est–FRAC Lorraine (Metz).
 Her research focuses on transitive forms of exhibition, including protocol and impermanency.
 In 2005, she founded with Christian Alandete J'aime beaucoup ce que vous faites, an art and literature review at the crossroads of the working document and the exhibition on paper, leading to the performative cycle “Fiction / Lectures performées” (2008–2013, Pernod Ricard Foundation, Paris).
 After having been director of the project space Odeon5-JM Wilmotte (2001-2006) and head of visual arts at Point Ephémère (2008), she was curator, including the following exhibitions: “Experienz (Materializing the Social)” with Olivier Beer, Ninar Esber, Esther Ferrer, Liz Magic Laser, Dan Perjovschi… (2013, WIELS, Brussels); “Nuit Blanche Montréal” (2011) with Marcelline Delbecq, Virginie Barré, Angelika Markul, Anita Molinero, Ulla von Brandenburg…; “Something Less, Something More” (co-curated by Sébastien Faucon) with Laurie Anderson, Davide Balula, Nina Beier & Marie Lund, Pierre Bismuth, Ceal Floyer, Mounir Fatmi, Andrea Fraser, Philippe Katerine, Gordon Matta-Clark, Steven Parrino, Ian Wilson… (2014, Palais de Tokyo, Paris); “A Space is a Space is a Space” (co-curated by Céline Poulin) with Kader Attia, Rosa Barba, Jason Dodge, Gardar Eide Einarsson, Alicia Frankovich, Christian Jankowski, Rosemarie Trockel… (2013, DAZ, Berlin); “Verbo Performing Art Festival” (2016, Galeria Vermelho, São Paulo, in collaboration with the CNAP and the CND), with Absalon, Boris Charmatz, Dora García, Christian Marclay, Nil Yalter… In 2018-2019, she curated the 11th Satellite program (Jeu de Paume, Paris, CAPC, Bordeaux, Museo Amparo, Mexico) with the project “NOVLANGUE_” and was a finalist with sandwich (Bucharest) for the Romanian Pavilion at the Venice Biennale, with a project on the destruction of the work of art.
 In 2021, she is guest curator at MAC Lyon.
-She is currently presenting a solo show by Hanne Lippard at 49 Nord 6 Est–FRAC Lorraine (Metz).
+She presented a solo show by Hanne Lippard at 49 Nord 6 Est–FRAC Lorraine (Metz).

 Céline Poulin has served as the director of CAC Brétigny since June 2016.
 Her vision for the art center, like her earlier programs and exhibitions, evinces her focus on reception as well as collaboration, information and communications arrangements.
 In this regard, she has mounted, for example, the group shows “Vocales” and “Desk Set,” as well as the first solo shows in France of Liz Magic Laser, Núria Güell and and recently the first institutional monograph of Sara Sadik.
 Before starting her activity as an independent curator in 2004, she was head of the youth program of BD BOUM, a comic strip festival affiliated with the Ligue de l'enseignement, a french national network of popular education.
 She has also worked in institutions as Parc Saint Léger (Pougues-les-Eaux) or Crédac (Ivry-sur-Seine).
 From 2015 to 2018 she codirected with Marie Preston (with the assistance of Stéphanie Airaud) the travevling seminar “Legacies and modalities of co-creation practices”.
 This work was an extension of Micro-Séminaire, which was published in 2013 and theorized curatorial practices occurring outside of the usual designated spaces.
 That gave rise to Co-Création, which was jointly published by Empire and CAC Brétigny.
 In 2021, the CAC Brétigny and Tombolo Presses published Inventer l’école, penser la co-création [Inventing the school, thinking co-creation] of Marie Preston, of which she is the editorial director with the artist.
 Céline Poulin is a cofounder and member of the curatorial collective Bureau/, which is behind a dozen exhibitions.
 She is also vice-president of D.C.A and a member of IKT.